 - It’s hard to know where to run, given all the new things that are happening in the industry, so we need to invest resources in staying on top of where things are going, and what that means to our organization.

-It is a HR managers duty to keep up with the latest trends.
+It is an HR managers duty to keep up with the latest trends.
 They must help their company adapt to any changes that need to be implemented.
 Successful HR leaders will recognize and welcome technology with a readiness and ability to use data to drive business decisions.
-HR must be ahead of the continuously evolving HR technology market, and sort through it to identify and then importantly be able to build the business case to obtain the technology that they need to be successful.
+HR must be ahead of the continuously evolving HR technology market and sort through it to identify and then importantly be able to build the business case to obtain the technology that they need to be successful.